 College of Veterinary Medicine

-Purdue veterinary technology also has an associates, distance-learning degree program.
+Purdue veterinary technology also has an Associate in Applied Science distance-learning degree program.
 Learn more.

 Veterinary Technology Office